 - their right to complain to the Legal Ombudsmen, the time frame for doing so and full details of how to contact the Legal Ombudsman; and

 - the circumstances in which they may be liable to pay interest on an unpaid bill

-2.3.1.
-Complaints are normally handled by a nominated member of the complaints committee.
+3.1 Complaints are normally handled by Resolve Legal an outsourced complaints handling company (“the Complaints Handler”).
 The details of any complaint will be entered into the Complaints Register under a unique complaint number.
-However, if the head of the complaints committee perceives any potential conflict interest relating to her/himself or any Member of the Committee in dealing with the complaint s/he will ask another member of the complaints committee to handle the matter.
+However, if the Complaints Handler perceives any potential conflict interest relating to her/himself in dealing with the complaint s/he will ask a senior member of Chambers to handle the matter.

-2.3.2.
-Throughout the internal review process of the complaint the nominated complaints handling member handling the complaint will also document:
+3.2 Throughout the internal review process of the complaint the Complaints Handler handling the complaint will also document:

 - any investigative steps taken

 - minutes of any meetings internally and/or with the complainant

 - references to any documents relied on for resolving the complaint (e.g. letters, Attendance notes, etc)